Graphite Reviewer is now Diamond

 This guide explains this concept in vanilla Git.
 For Graphite documentation, see our CLI docs.

-In Git, each commit is associated with two main types of dates:
+In Git, each commit is linked to two primary types of dates:

-• Author date: This is the date when the changes were originally made.
+• Author date: The date when the original changes were made.

-• Commit date: This date reflects when the changes were last applied or altered in any significant way, such as during a rebase or amend.
+• Commit date: The date when the changes were last significantly modified, for example, during a rebase or amend operation.

-These dates help maintain the integrity and chronological order of changes in the repository.
+These dates are essential for maintaining the integrity and chronological order of changes within the repository.

-To view the dates associated with a specific commit, use the git show command:
+To view the dates associated with a specific commit, the git show command is indispensable:

 Terminal